-In response to the COVID-19 pandemic, the courts implemented electronic filing and remote hearings including conferences, motions, and trials.
-It seems likely that many of these changes will be permanent as they have enhanced access to justice and reduced costs.
+In response to the COVID-19 pandemic, the courts implemented electronic filing and remote hearings including conferences, motions and trials.
+Many of the changes are permanent, although courts are now conducting more appearances in person.

-8.3 What are some of the areas of family law which you think should be considered in your jurisdiction, i.e. what laws or practices should be reformed?
+8.3 What are some of the areas of family law that you think should be considered in your jurisdiction, i.e. what laws or practices should be reformed?